lakshman12-34/DevAnalytiq/README.md

 # 💼 DevAnalytiq – Freelancer Portfolio Website

 Welcome to DevAnalytiq!Welcome to my personal portfolio website.
-I'm Lakshmana Sai Karumuri, a hands-on Python Developer focused on building scalable and intelligent solutions through Machine Learning, Data Science.
+I'm Lakshmana Sai Karumuri, a hands-on Python Developer focused on building scalable and intelligent solutions through Machine Learning, Data Science,and front-end development.
 ---

 ## 🚀 About the Project